rhyza/screen-patron/README.md

 # Screen Patron

 A place where you can find, share, and support local DIY film screenings.

-Still in development.
+## Version

+This branch is a proof of concept version of the app using dummy data.
+You can interact with the app but there is no actual database backing it.

 ## Development